egangwer/museum_streamlit/README.md

 # Unstructured Data Final Project

 This project explores the power of unstructured data through topic modeling and clustering techniques to build a recommendation system for artworks across multiple museums.
-By analyzing artwork metadata and descriptions, this streamlit app helps users discover similar pieces from different collections.
+By analyzing artwork data and descriptions, this streamlit app helps users discover similar pieces from different collections.
 ## Project Goal
 To recommend similar artworks based on shared features—such as description, medium, and year of creation to encourage exploration across diverse museum collections.